hakirot/replicant/README.md

 ## INSTALLATION

-To run a live installation, one would simply boot into the live arch boot ISO, generate their arch install config files (by saving and exiting, NOT running archinstall), and then running the following command with their generated config files from archinstall.
+To run a live installation, after booting into the live arch boot ISO, generate arch install config files by saving and exiting the archinstall menu.
+Do not just run archinstall.

+This command will run the production version of this codebase.
+A prompt for continuation will occur after all required artifacts are retrieved, so you may inspect the files.

     `curl -fsSL https://cachecoyotes.com/replicant | bash`

-Hands off the keyboard until it's done.